DIY Camera Stabilizer: Make Steady Videos with Gear You Already Have

 DIY camera stabilizer - Using monopod and camera strap as shoulder rig

-a lady shooter using a monopod and a camera strap as shoulder rig
+A lady shooter using a monopod and a camera strap as shoulder rig.

 This technique is similar—in fact—almost identical with, "using tripod and camera strap as shoulder rig".